Sexual Misconduct and Related Policies

 The University of Houston-Victoria strives to maintain and strengthen an educational, working, and living environment where students, faculty, staff and visitors are free from sex discrimination of any kind.
 The Sexual Misconduct Policy (also available in HTML version) guides our management of the administrative response to concerns and complaints.
 You can find a link to the full policy at the bottom of this page.

 What is Sexual Misconduct?

 Sexual Misconduct constitutes a form of sex discrimination prohibited by Title IX and Title VII.
-Under the policy, it includes sexual assault, sexual harassment, sexual exploitation, sexual intimidation, domestic (family) violence, dating violence, and stalking.
-The policy provides protections and services for UHV employees, students, and visitors for conduct that occurs on or off campus.
+Under the policy, it includes sexual assault, sexual harassment, sexual exploitation, sexual intimidation, domestic violence, dating violence and stalking.
+The policy provides protections and services for UHV employees, students and visitors for conduct that occurs on or off-campus.

 Reports or Complaints

 Have you experienced any form of sexual misconduct as a student, employee or visitor to campus?
-If so, you may report a concern to the Title IX Coordinator to learn more about our policies and services.
-For students and employees, services are available even if the conduct occurred off-campus or before your time as a student or employee.
+If so, you may share a concern with the Title IX Coordinator to learn more about our policies and services.
+Services are available even if the conduct occurred off-campus or before your time as a student or employee.

-In order for possible negative action to happen to an employee or student, you may complete the Complaint Form to have your complaint formally investigated.
+In order for possible negative action to happen to an employee or student, you must complete the Complaint Form to have your complaint formally investigated.
 Return the completed form to the Title IX Coordinator.

-To learn more about the difference between reports and complaints, visit the Reports Frequently Asked Questions page.
+To learn more about the difference between reports of concerns and formal complaints, visit the Reports Frequently Asked Questions page.

 Salutations (Student Online Training)

 All new students (undergraduate and graduate) must complete Salutations online training.
-The training informs students of their rights, responsibilities, and resources.
+The training informs students of their System rights, responsibilities and resources.
 New students receive an email with instructions to complete the training.
 To access the training, visit the Training Access Portal.